-According the most recent to Community Survey (2016)conducted Statistics SA. by Newcastle Local Municipality (KZN252) remains the highest contributor in terms of population growth within Amajuba As of 2016, the Municipality. population of Newcastle is recorded at 389 117 people, thus marking a 7,1 % increase (25 881 people) over a 5-year period from the year 2011 (363 236 people).
-This means that average, Newcastle experienced a 1,42% annual growth rate, which translates to 5 176 people per year.
+According the most recent to Community Survey (2016)conducted Statistics SA. by Newcastle Local Municipality (KZN252) remains the highest contributor in terms of population growth within Amajuba As of 2016, the Municipality. population of Newcastle is recorded at 389 117 people, thus marking a 7,1 % increase (25 881 people) over a 5-year period, which translates to 25 881.
+This means that on average, Newcastle has experienced a 1,42% annual growth rate, which translates to 5 176 people per year.
 Newcastle has also experienced a significant increase in the total youth proportion of the population.
 In terms of the wider KwaZulu-Natal Province, Newcastle ranks 2nd as the local municipality with the highest number of people when compared to other local municipalities, with the highest being the Msunduzi Local Municipality.
-The population of Newcastle is spread unevenly over 34 wards as per the outcomes of the recent ward delimation process by the Dermarcation Board, marking a 3 wards increase.
+The population of Newcastle is spread unevenly over 34 wards as per the outcomes of the ward delimation process by the Dermarcation Board, marking a 3 wards increase.

 Furthermore, there has been a 7% increase (6 075) in the number of households within Newcastle from 84 272 in 2011 to 90 347 in 2016, with the average household size remaining constant at 4.3 people per dwelling unit.
-In relation to other local municipalities within the KwaZulu-Natal Province, in the year 2011, Newcastle Local Municipality was ranked 3rd after the Msunduzi and uMhlathuze Local Municipalities respectively.
+In relation to other local municipalities within the KwaZulu-Natal Province, in the year 2011, Newcastle Local Municipality was ranked 3rd after the Msunduzi and uMhlathuze Local Municipalities respectively with regards to the highest number of households.
 However, recent statistical figures reveal that Newcasle Local Municipality has dropped to 4th place after the Msunduzi, uMhlathuze, and KwaDukuza Local Municipalities respectively.
-In terms of the 2nd and 3rd ranked local municipalities, the reason for growth in the number of households without any significant growth in the population thereof may be attributed to a general decrease in the average household size thereof, from 3,9 to 3,6 people, and 3,3 to 3,0 people per household repspectively.
+In terms of the 2nd and 3rd ranked local municipalities, the reason for growth in the number of households without any significant growth in the population thereof may be atttributed to a general decrease in the average household size thereof, from 3,9 to 3,6 people, and 3,3 to 3,0 people per household repspectively.